-The First Nurse Featured on TED Talks Launches Society For Nurse Entrepreneurs, Innovators
+The First Nurse Featured on TED.com Launches Society For Nurse Entrepreneurs, Innovators

 By Jacob Uitti

-Rebecca Love, the first nurse to give a TEDx talk and the founder of many businesses including HireNurses.com, spoke with us about her inspirations, why she became a nurse and how the support from her mother, who is also a nurse, changed her life and likely the lives of many others.
+Rebecca Love, the first nurse who's TEDx talk was featured on the main Ted.com platform and the founder of many businesses including HireNurses.com, spoke with us about her inspirations, why she became a nurse and how the support from her mother, who is also a nurse, changed her life and likely the lives of many others.

 The Massachusetts-based nurse is as passionate as they come.
 In one way, she is driven by a myriad of projects and the dream of helping all nurses find a better way to do their job.
 But in another way, Love is driven by a single idea: to elevate the public perception of nurses to ensure that the job of bedside caregiver doesn’t go extinct.